ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-5-3.md

-# Addressing Ethical Considerations in Using AI for Mental Health Support

 Artificial intelligence (AI) has the potential to revolutionize mental health support by providing personalized recommendations and tools for managing stress and improving mental well-being.
 However, there are also ethical considerations to be aware of when using AI for mental health support.
 In this chapter, we will explore some of these issues and discuss ways to address them.